eepdev/vaults/boosted_vaults.md

 # QuickSwap
-* All Quickswap vaults are boosted
+* All Quickswap vaults are boosted.

 # Elk
-* All Elk vaults are boosted
+* All Elk vaults are boosted.

 # DinoSwap
 * WMATIC/WETH